Myringoplasty

 Why is Myringoplasty performed?

-To close a hole in the eardrum and improve hearing.
+To close a hole in the eardrum and improve hearing, reduce risk of infection, and alleviate symptoms such as ear discomfort or discharge.

-Improved hearing, reduced risk of infection, and relief from symptoms.
+Improved hearing, reduced risk of ear infections, and relief from symptoms such as ear fullness or discomfort.

 If you have any feedback, please get in touch.